 Final Order – An order that ends the lawsuit between the parties, resolves the merits of the case, and leaves nothing to be done but enforcement.

 Finding - Formal conclusion by a judge or regulatory agency on issues of fact.
 Also, a conclusion by a jury regarding a fact.

 First Appearance - The initial appearance of an arrested person before a judge to determine whether or not there is probable cause for his her arrest.
-Generally, the person comes before a judge within hours of arrest. hyatt legal services
+Generally, the person is brought before a judge within hours of arrest. hyatt legal services

 Hyatt legal services provides representation in most types of cases, including DUI, bankruptcy, custody, wills and estates and other types of cases.